Homemade Crunchwrap Supreme just like Taco Bell! Crispy tortillas layered with beef, nacho cheese, crunchy tostadas and fresh toppings.

 Step 1: Cook the ground beef.

-Sauté until fully cooked.
+Sauté with seasoning until fully cooked.

 Step 2: Cut the tortillas.